 Confidentiality policy for paper questions

 Each time a set of paper questions are processed an analysis report is sent to the person who requested the evaluation.
-An additional copy of the analysis report will be sent to the relevant dean/head of department as per the policy change approved by the University’s Pro-Vice Chancellors in 2008.
-Course and programme development is a collective responsibility of each department and programme.
-In the rare situation when student questionnaires appear to have been altered inappropriately, they cannot be processed and will be passed to the Head of HEDC and the relevant PVC for advice.
+A copy of this report is also sent to the relevant dean/head of department because course and programme development is a collective responsibility of each department and programme.
+In rare situations of potential impropriety, we may seek advice that includes releasing results to the Director of QAU and relevant PVCs/DVCs.
+Student feedback is also aggregated (e.g., at departmental and divisional levels) and shared with the wider university to identify and respond to common threads in student opinions.

 Please note: if you wish to run paper questions that specifically name other staff members, then you will need their written authority.
 This can be achieved in an email, or by completing an authority form from Forms and resources.